Herbert Michaelis: Biography

 Michaelis was born in Hamburg, the son of a Jewish businessman.
 He served from 1916 to 1918, during the First World War.
 He started his law practice in Hamburg in 1928, and that same year, he married Marie-Luise Rom, with whom he had three children.
 He joined the Communist Party of Germany (KPD) in 1924.
-In 1933, the year the National Socialists seized power, someone anonymously denounced him to the Gestapo.
+In 1933, the year the Nazis seized power, someone anonymously denounced him to the Gestapo.
 The Nazis began to restrict what Jews could do, and Michaelis was prohibited from practicing his profession, as a result.
 Shortly after that, he was fraudulently accused of an offense, and was sentenced to two years in a Zuchthaus.

 At Lübeck Zuchthaus, he got to know the lathe operator, Bruno Rieboldt, and metalworker, Dagobert Biermann (father of former East German dissident, Wolf Biermann).
-After their release, Rieboldt and Biermann went to work at the Hamburg warfs for Blohm + Voss.
+After their release, Rieboldt and Biermann went to work at the Hamburg wharves for Blohm + Voss.
 Rieboldt informed Michaelis about armaments work at Blohm + Voss, particularly regarding the construction of airplane motors and warships.

 The goal of the Resistance group around Michaelis was to expose to the world the Nazi's secret involvement in the Spanish Civil War.
 Biermann and his brother-in-law, Karl Dietrich, a ship captain, reported to Michaelis on the weapons shipments from January to March 1937 to Francisco Franco.
 Michaelis relayed this information in January and February 1937 through a middle man, Richard Bähre, who, in turn, forwarded it to the exiled KPD leadership in Basel.